tpaschalis/tpaschalis.github.io/_posts/2025-10-14-guesstimate-trick.md

 But thing is I _do_ want to know.
 I want to know, even though it's not gonna be a perfect estimate, but it helps me mentally know at least what I'm looking at.
-Even a semi-random educated-ish guess would be enoughf for me.
+Even a semi-random guesstimate would be enough in many cases.

 So far I've got a trick that I think works; it works on my car mechanic, it works on our pediatrician, it works on predatory real estate agents.
 I call it